 There will be those who attempt to lead your people astray.
 It’s up to us as pastors to properly feed and train our people to have discerning spirits so that when someone is being deceptive or divisive they will be able to stop it before anyone is affected.
 It’s up to the pastor to fight against such wolves with every thing he has.
 If we don’t stop it right away, the turmoil that will be ahead of us will be overwhelming.

 Be alert and watch, you never know when they may rise up or who they may be.
-It may someone who just finished pledging their support and loyalty to you, so beware.
-Shortly after the people praised Jesus on Palm Sunday they were crying out “crucify him, crucify him” (Luke 23:20).
+It may be someone who just finished pledging their support and loyalty to you, so beware.
+Shortly after the people praised Jesus on Palm Sunday the very same ones were crying out “crucify him, crucify him” (Luke 23:20).

 Paul and Barnabas, after the lame man was healed, could barely restrain the people from sacrificing to them as gods.
 When they were not allowed to sacrifice to them, they wanted to stone them (Acts 14:8-19).
 The one patting you on the back today could be stabbing you in the back tomorrow.

 Often it isn’t someone coming from outside bringing in false doctrine, but someone from within trying to plant negative seeds and cast doubt about leadership.
 It will often go something like this, “What do think about the pastor’s message today?
 What do you think about the direction the church is taking?
 What do you think about the worship leader?
 I really think it’d be better if they did it like this.
 I’m not sure if this might have been a better way to go.
 Did you hear this about so and so?”

 We must teach people to look out for things like this and put a stop to it immediately.
 By the time it gets to the pastor, the damage has probably already been done.
 Negative seeds, even if not believed, have a way of coming to fruition.
 Romans 16:17 says, “Mark them which cause division and offenses contrary to the doctrine you have learned; and avoid them.”